lab10-coop/web3-minerva-card/README.md

   console.log('sending transaction...');
   const result = await web3Instance.eth.sendTransaction(transaction);
   console.log('transaction sent!', result);
 }

 test();
 wait(600000);
 ```

-# troubleshooting
+# Troubleshooting

 ## Linux

 There are known problems with PC/SC Smart Card Daemon (pcscd).
-Sometimes the cardreader stops working immediatly after plugging it in or booting up the computer.
-A restart of the daemon can help in this case `systemctl restart pcscd`
+Sometimes the card reader stops working immediately after plugging it in or booting up the computer.
+A restart of the daemon can help in this case: `systemctl restart pcscd`